-This particular summer started in January.
-I had only been a Christian for about three years.
-From the beginning of my Christian journey, I wanted to be a missionary.
-The roots of this desire were undoubtedly formed while reading Maryknoll magazines as a young Catholic girl and loving foreign languages and geography as a student.
-As much as I wanted to do this, I was bound in a lot of fear, fear of the unknown, fear of a lack of faith and fear that I just couldn’t cut it.
+The summer of 1983 started in January.
+From the beginning of my Christian journey three years prior, I wanted to be a missionary.
+The roots of this desire were undoubtedly formed while reading Maryknoll magazines as a young Catholic girl, and loving foreign languages and geography as a student.
+As much as I wanted to go overseas, I was bound in a lot of fear, fear of the unknown, fear of a lack of faith and fear that I just couldn’t cut it.
 But things were going to change.
-That January, the thought to spend the summer with OM (Operation Mobilization) stuck in my mind like a carefully planted seed.
+That January, the thought of spending the summer with OM (Operation Mobilization) began to grow in my mind like a carefully planted seed.

-Other ministries were going on in our church and my little solo jaunt across the pond wasn’t getting that much attention.
-By March, I had raised only the money I had sent from my part-time job (I was a full-time college student at the time).
-I kept praying.
-During a prayer meeting sometime in March, Nikki, the meeting leader, mentioned my trip.
-She asked in front of everyone if I needed support, I felt free to share my need.
+Because there were other ministries going on in my church that summer, my little solo jaunt across the pond wasn’t getting that much attention.
+By March, I had raised only the money I had sent from my part-time job (I was a full-time college student at the time), but, I kept praying.
+During a prayer meeting later in March, Nikki, the meeting leader, mentioned my trip.
+She asked in front of everyone if I needed support, I felt free then to share my story.
 Leslie Weber, to my astonishment, wrote me a check for $400, one-third of my support.
 I was overwhelmed by her generosity.
 And God’s guiding hand.

 By the end of May, I had nearly all the money I needed for my summer trip.
-Every little bit of money that came my way, whether it be from friends, tax return or pay, was immediately forwarded to OM.
+Every little bit that came my way, whether it be from friends, my tax return or income, was immediately forwarded to OM.
 I was very diligent in this task.
+Perhaps too diligent.

 I went to bed late after finishing all the projects.
 When I woke up the next morning, my mom had already left for work.
 On my nightstand was an envelope.
 An envelope with $200 cash from my wonderful mother.
 God still blesses his hopelessly harried daughters.

-Now, once we got to Belgium, which was and perhaps still is, the main meeting place of all the European and American OM Teams, I was to decide where I wanted to go.
-I had planned to go to Ireland, I even designed my prayer letter with Irish decals.
-I have learned since that things rarely go as planned.
+Now, once I got to Belgium, which was and perhaps still is, the main meeting place of all the European and American OM Missionary Teams, I had to decide where I wanted to go.
+I had planned to go to Ireland, I even designed my prayer letter with Irish decals and old Celtic crosses.
+But, I’ve learned that things rarely go as planned.
 The Irish teams were filled.
 There was a great need for the Belgian team.
 I liked Belgium, but I wanted to see a little bit of Europe while I was over there.
 Alas, after prayer, I decided to stay in Belgium.
-That choice afforded me one of the most pleasurable and gratifying experiences of my life.
+That choice, that answer to prayer, gave me one of the most pleasurable and gratifying spiritual experiences of my life.

-The second month changed for me, and my teammates, Susan and Peter.
-Leo wanted to put together a training team consisting of music directors: Susan and Peter and a drama team leader: moi.
-Since I did drama back home, I was chosen to teach the other Belgian teams all of the skits we were doing on the streets.
-We were moved to the year-long team’s house, which had showers and beds, and no mosquitoes.
+The second month changed for me and my teammates, Susan and Peter.
+Leo wanted to put together a training team consisting of music directors: Susan and Peter, and a drama team leader: moi.
+Since I was on a drama team back home, I was chosen to teach the other Belgian teams all of the street theater skits.
+We were moved to the year-long team’s house, which had hot showers, beds, and no mosquitoes.
 Yay!

-Leo spoiled us, he took us out and showed us this wonderful city.
+Leo spoiled us; he took us out and showed us this wonderful, beautiful, old city.
 We went to the annual Gentse Feesten.
 While I worked hard teaching the skits, I grew in confidence.
-The Lord blessed me.
-I learned to work with others who were different from me.
+The Lord was changing me.
 At the end of the summer, there was a final conference in Leuven.
 I remembered a skit we did in our drama team in San Francisco, and I pitched the idea to Leo.
-He gave me the go ahead to teach a team of kids, and I directed.
-We put on “This is the House that Jacob Built” for the entire conference.
+He gave me the go ahead to teach a team of kids, and I directed the Jews For Jesus’ “This is the House that Jacob Built” skit for the entire conference.
 The team did great.
 I couldn’t believe I was a part of this work.
 I went home to continue to help in the drama team, to continue in my faith and to continue to believe God for great things.

 Today, June 8, 2013, I went to the local library’s book sale.
-There I found a copy of Amy Grant’s tape “Age to Age” the very same tape I listened to 30 years ago on a canvas cot somewhere in Leuven, Belgium.
+There I found a copy of Amy Grant’s tape “Age to Age” the very tape I listened to 30 years ago on a canvas cot somewhere in Leuven, Belgium.
 I thank God for this wonderful memory, the wonderful lessons of faith I learned and the wonderful experience of being a part of God’s work in this world.
-The sticker on my Belgium journal my friend gave me shouts Hoop Voor De Jaren 80 Jezus Christus (Hope for the Eighties – for always – Jesus Christ.
-It has not changed.
+The sticker on my Belgium journal my friend gave me shouts Hoop Voor De Jaren 80 Jezus Christus (Hope for the Eighties) – hope, for always – Jesus Christ.
+That will never change.

 Loben den Herrn!